AdobeDocs/pass.en/help/authentication/access-enabler-android-sdk-single-signon-sso-on-android-10-devices.md

 >[!TIP]
 >
-> Before Adobe Pass authentication Access Enabler Android SDK is fully compatible with scoped storage, you can temporarily opt out based on your app's target SDK level or the requestLegacyExternalStorage manifest attribute as explained in public [Android documentation](https://developer.android.com/training/data-storage/files/external-scoped#opt-out-of-scoped-storage).
+> Before Adobe Pass Authentication Access Enabler Android SDK is fully compatible with scoped storage, you can temporarily opt out based on your app's target SDK level or the requestLegacyExternalStorage manifest attribute as explained in public [Android documentation](https://developer.android.com/training/data-storage/files/external-scoped#opt-out-of-scoped-storage).